Frequently Asked Questions

 Do I need any vaccinations?

-- A Yellow Fever Certificate or Medical Exemption Certificate is essential if travelling to/from Zambia and Tanzania.
+- A Yellow Fever Certificate or Medical Exemption Certificate is essential if travelling to/from Tanzania.
 Although all countries travelled through do not require Yellow Fever vaccinations, countries guests return to after the trip often require them.

 – Recommended immunisations (not required): Hepatitis A, Polio, Tetanus and Cholera (low risk).